ivangfr/springboot-graphql-databases/README.md

 # Running microservices with Maven

 During development, it is better to just run the microservices with Maven instead of always build the docker images and run it.
-In order to do that

-1. Comment the microservice(s) in `docker-compose.yml` file so that it doesn't start when you put the environment up.
+In order to do that, comment the microservice(s) in `docker-compose.yml` file so that it doesn't start when you start the environment and run the microservice with Maven.

-2. Run the following Maven commands

-- `author-book-api`
+### author-book-api
 ```
 export BOOK_REVIEW_API_PORT=8081
 ./mvnw spring-boot:run --projects author-book-api
 ```

-- `book-review-api`
+### book-review-api
 ```
 ./mvnw spring-boot:run --projects book-review-api -Dspring-boot.run.jvmArguments="-Dserver.port=8081"
 ```

-- `author-book-client`
+### author-book-client
 ```
 TODO
 ```